Ismenama5s/haseeb-qureshi.github.io/_posts/2017-12-10-bitcoin-isnt-trustless.md

 Decentralized protocols are wonderful and fascinating.
 But decentralization for its own sake doesn't get you anything.

 Decentralized protocols are wonderful and fascinating.
 But decentralization for its own sake doesn’t get you anything.
+Trust is earned through years of good engineering, not through protocol design or elegant white papers.

 Despite all the mania of mainstream attention, cryptocurrencies are still in their infancy.
-Perhaps one day they’ll be even more robust than fiat, but that day is a long way away.
-One thing is for sure: cryptocurrencies ask us powerful questions about what we expect out of our money.
-Instead of money being a contract between people and a nation-state, cryptocurrencies let us imagine: what if the monetary system were a community commons?
+Perhaps one day they’ll be even more robust than fiat, but we've got a ways to go.

+One thing is for sure: cryptocurrencies are already asking powerful questions about what money can be.
+Instead of being a contract between people and a nation-state, cryptocurrencies let us imagine: what if the monetary system were a community commons?
 Owned, managed, and governed by everyone?

 It’s a radical idea, and one of the most fascinating financial innovations in the last 50 years.
-And as far as ideas go, I think it’s a pretty good one.
+As far as ideas go, I think it’s a pretty good one.

 But it’s risky.